-Heavy rainfall to persist in Guwahati till Saturday, IMD issues red alert for 5 Assam districts
+Assam: Heavy rainfall to persist in Guwahati until Saturday, IMD issues red alert

 Guwahati Experiences Landslide Incidents

-Torrential rain since early Thursday morning has brought Guwahati to a standstill, submerging major roads and residential areas and stranding commuters across the city.

-Guwahati has also witnessed landslide incidents on Thursday.
+Guwahati has already witnessed landslide incidents today.
 In Nizarapar, Lichubagan area of the city, two large rocks blocked the entrance of a house, trapping three individuals, though no damage to life or property was reported.

 SDRF teams are engaged in clearing the blockage.
 At Chitrachal Path, Kharguli Road in Guwahati, debris damaged a house, but no casualties were reported, and the family has moved to relatives’ place.